 We have a small management team and very few employees.
 We are highly dependent on principal members of our management team and a small group of key employees to operate our business.
 Our company is located in northern California, which is headquarters to many other biotechnology and biopharmaceutical companies and many academic and research institutions.
 As a result, competition for certain skilled personnel in our market remains intense.
 None of our employees have employment commitments for any fixed period of time and they all may leave our employment at will.
-If we fail to retain our qualified personnel or replace them when they leave, we may be unable to continue our business operations, which may cause the price of our securities to fall.
+In April 2017, we announced that our Board of Directors had determined to undertake a comprehensive review of all of our costs, including executive compensation structures.
+The results of this review may lead us to make changes to our compensation structure.
+If we fail to retain our qualified personnel or replace them when they leave, we may be unable to successfully continue our business operations or grow our business, which may cause the price of our securities to fall.